AI-SDLC

 AgentRole

-An AI agent's identity, tools, constraints, handoff contracts, and discovery info.
+An AI agent's identity, tools, constraints, harness adapter, handoff contracts, and discovery info.

 kind: AgentRole